citizense/poliwag/README.md

 # Installation

+This project requires frameworks and database dependencies.
+Please checkout the Stack section to make sure you have them in your local environment.

 # Contributing

   The author will be using Trello and Slack for project management in daily tasks and responsibilities.
 Channels and sites can only be viewed by those invited to the project.